Nazim-25/Gym-Management-Website/README.md

 ## Technologies Used

-- Java
+- Java: The main programming language used for developing the backend logic and APIs.
-- Spring Boot
+- Spring Boot: A Java framework used for building robust and scalable web applications.
-- MySQL
+- MySQL: A relational database management system used to store data.
-- Lombok
+- Lombok: A Java library that helps reduce boilerplate code in the project.
-- HTML/CSS
+- HTML/CSS: Frontend technologies for creating the user interface and styling.
-- JSP
+- JSP (JavaServer Pages): A technology used for creating dynamic web pages with Java.
-- JavaScript
+- JavaScript: A scripting language used for enhancing user interactivity.

 ## Installation